 Other shops offer occasional sales of antiques and collectibles on the first Thursday through Sunday of each month.
 Prices are low and demand is high, so buyers should strike when they spot a deal.
 Sellers include Second Hand Rose, Patina General, the Porch, and This & That.

 Hungry shoppers have numerous options for quick bites, coffee, and sit-down dining experiences.
 One downtown option is J’s Family Restaurant, offering an extensive menu for breakfast, lunch, and dinner.
-See the Buffalo website for a visitor map and events schedule.
+Hayes Public House, opened in late 2013, is the town's first-ever brewery.